Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 3. The initialization of a node.
 Namely, local nodes start empty, that is, their store does not contain anything at the beginning, not even their manifest object.
-This initialization is rather technical and detail might change in future versions of @Type.
+This initialization is rather technical and detail might change in future versions of Hotmoka.
 Performing this initialization by hand leads to fragile and error-prone code.

-In all these examples, @Type provides decorators, that is, implementations of the `Node` interface built from an existing `Node` object.
+In all these examples, Hotmoka provides decorators, that is, implementations of the `Node` interface built from an existing `Node` object.
 A decorator is just an alias to the decorated node, but adds some functionality or performs some action on it.
 Figure @fig:node_hierarchy shows that there are decorators for each of the three